Contents

 Create the AWS Client VPN Application in Duo

-2. Click Protect an Application and locate the entry for AWS Client VPN with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+Locate the entry for AWS Client VPN with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring AWS Client VPN.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the AWS Client VPN page under Downloads later.

 Duo Universal Prompt